dominem/vimconfig/README.md

 # vimconfig

 1. Install Vundle from https://github.com/VundleVim/Vundle.vim
-2. Override config files and install vim plugins by running `chmod +x install && ./install`
+2. Override config files and install vim plugins by running `./install`

 ## (Optional) Install and use terminator for Solarized colorscheme